Train station: United Kingdom

 The Great Western Railway in Great Britain began opening haltes on 12 October 1903; from 1905, the French spelling was Anglicised to "halt".
-These GWR halts had the most basic facilities, with platforms long enough for just one or two carriages; some had no raised platform at all, necessitating the provision of steps on the carriages.
-Halts were normally unstaffed, tickets being sold on the train.
-On 1 September 1904, a larger version, known on the GWR as a "platform" instead of a "halt", was introduced; these had longer platforms, and were usually staffed by a senior grade porter, who sold tickets and sometimes booked parcels or milk consignments.
+These GWR halts had the most basic facilities, with platforms long enough for only one or two carriages; some had no raised platform at all, necessitating steps up onto the carriages.
+Halts were normally unstaffed, with tickets being sold on the train.
+On 1 September 1904, a larger version, known on the GWR as a "platform" rather than a "halt", was introduced; these had longer platforms and were usually staffed by a senior-grade porter, who sold tickets and sometimes booked parcels or milk consignments.

-From 1903 to 1947 the GWR built 379 halts and inherited a further 40 from other companies at the Grouping of 1923.
+From 1903 to 1947, the GWR built 379 halts and inherited a further 40 from other companies at the Grouping of 1923.
 Peak building periods were before the First World War (145 built) and 1928–1939 (198 built).
 Ten more were opened by British Rail on ex-GWR lines.
 The GWR also built 34 "platforms".